gethinode/docs/content/en/docs/latest/configuration/layout.md

 #### Extended configuration

+{{ alert tye="info" }}
+Hinode is fully open source.
+By default, the theme adds a link to Hinode in the page's footer.
+You can disable it by setting `endorse` to `false`, but we would appreciate it if you leave it enabled.
+{{ /alert }}

 Hinode uses the following extended settings in the `main` section of the `site parameters`:

 {{< table >}}